Chalarangelo/30-seconds-of-code/snippets/isValidJSON.md

 ### isValidJSON

-Checks if the provided argument is an valid JSON.
+Checks if the provided argument is a valid JSON.

+Use `JSON.parse()` and a `try... catch` block to check if the provided argument is a valid JSON.

 ```js
 const arr = (obj) => {